dappsnation/akita-ng-fire/doc/authentication/api.md

 The `FireAuthService` makes it easy to connect Firebase Authentication and Firestore.

-Create an authentication store with the type of the user's profile :
+Create an authentication store with the type of user profile:

 ```typescript
 export interface Profile {